-D0210 D0220 D0230 D0240 Limited to one service every three years by the same provider.
+D0210 Limited to one service every three years by the same provider.
 Will be denied when submitted on an emergency claim.
-A 2-20 Limited to one service per day by the same provider.
-A 1-20 The total cost of periapicals and other radiographs cannot exceed the payment for a complete intraoral series.
+A 2-20 D0220 Limited to one service per day by the same provider.
 A 1-20 D0230 The total cost of periapicals and other radiographs cannot exceed the payment for a complete intraoral series.
-A 1-20 a complete intraoral series.
-A 1-20 D0240 Linete des terres des la character and the Desire ind Class the second Limited to two services per day by the same provider.
+A 1-20 D0240 Limited to two services per day by the same provider.
 Periapical films taken at an occlusal angle must be submitted as periapical radiograph, procedure code D0230.
 May be submitted as an emergency service.
 A Birth-20 D0250 Limited to one service per day by the same provider.
 A 1-20, N, CCP D0270 Limited to one service per day by the same provider.
 A 1-20 D0272 Limited to one service per day by the same provider.
 Denied when submitted for the same DOS as D0210 by any provider.
-A 1-20 D0273 Limited to one service per day by the same provider.
+A $1-20$ D0273 Limited to one service per day by the same provider.
 Denied when submitted for the same DOS as D0210 by any provider.
-A 1-20 D0274 Limited to one service per day by the same provider.
+A $1-20$ D0274 Limited to one service per day by the same provider.
 Denied when submitted for the same DOS as D0210 by any provider.
 A 2-20

-MTID=Missing tooth ID(s), PPXR=Preoperative required, PMX=Full-induit radiographs required, PXR=Preoperative radiographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC=No charge to Medicaid and may not bill the client, and \= Services payable to an FQHC for a client encounter
+MTID=Missing tooth ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative radiographs required, PHO=preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC=No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter